dnp3/opendnp3-guide/source/layout/index.rst

 PAL stands for Platform Abstraction Layer.
 It provides a number of abstract services that can be used to build protocol stacks in a platform independent fashion.
 There is nothing DNP3-specific about openpal.
 It could be used to build other protocol stacks.
 These services include:

 * Abstract communication channels (IPhysicalLayer)
-* Abstract executor (IExecutor) that provides a way to post events, get monotonic timestamps, and start/canel software timers
+* Abstract executor (IExecutor) that provides a way to post events, get timestamps, and start/cancel software timers

 Openpal also provides buffer wrappers (read/write), statically-allocated container types, big/litte endian parsers for various integer/float types.
 Any opendnp3 program must have a concrete implementation of the PAL to execute.
 The library has no dependencies on STL, dynamic allocation, or the C++ standard library.
 It is suitable for deeply embedded systems.